Raykosan/ComfyUI_RaykoStudio/README.md

 - **Search Functionality** - Quickly find LoRAs by name
 - **Presets of model sets** - Save model sets to presets for quick switching between models
 - **Presets of LoRA sets** - Save LoRA sets to presets for quick switching between models
 - **Quick update** - When adding a new LoRA to the 'loras' folder, you do not need to reload ComfyUI or the browser page.
 Just click the ✔️ Update LoRA list button
+- **Tag Editing** - Many loras rely on resources other than Civitai.
+You can register the tags for such loras manually
 - **Pop-up messages** - Confirmation of successful or unsuccessful processes in the node

 ### 🌐 Civitai Metadata Integration (Info Popup)